In a world where data protection is becoming increasingly important, cybersecurity roles are at the heart of many companies’ employment strategies.

 The lowest-scoring states for cybersecurity roles

 At the bottom of our table was Vermont—it scored fairly low for average annual salary, the number of jobs currently available, and its one-year increase in employment and annual salary.
-This is probably due to a lack of demand for these roles within Puerto Rico.
+This is probably due to a lack of demand for these roles within the state.
 However, when we look at the long-term growth projection for roles by 2028, things do look like they could get better.
 While there was a decrease in employment (-7.96%) over the past year, the projected 10-year forecast predicts growth of 21.40%.
 Average salary decreased slightly (-1.41%) in the past year but the average salary for these roles is 48.09% higher than the state average.

 Louisiana, Connecticut, Alaska, and Wyoming were the other four states in the bottom five.
 Louisiana and Wyoming followed a similar pattern to Vermont in terms of having low salaries, and have both seen declines in employment over the past five years.
 In Alaska, there’s low demand, and annual salaries have seen a one-year decline, while in Connecticut, both employment and average salaries have decreased over the year.
 That said, all but Louisiana are expected to see significant growth in the number of available roles within the next 10 years.